catalinpit/directus-remote-schema/README.md

 ![Directus Roles and Permissions](https://raw.githubusercontent.com/catalinpit/directus-remote-schema/main/images/directus-roles-permissions.png)

 Now select the permissions.
-For this example, all the users can see the articles and products.
+All the users assigned the **Temps** role should only see the articles and products.
+Change the permissions to reflect that.

 ![Directus Temps Role Permissions](https://raw.githubusercontent.com/catalinpit/directus-remote-schema/main/images/directus-temps-role-permissions.png)

-Scroll to the bottom of the page until you see the field **Users in Role**.
+Now, scroll to the bottom of the page until you see **Users in Role**.
 Create a new user or add an existing one.

 ![Directus Temps Select User](https://raw.githubusercontent.com/catalinpit/directus-remote-schema/main/images/directus-temps-role-user.png)